Become a New to Curtin mentor

 If you’re interested in being a mentor for the UniReady Enabling Program, you need to have successfully completed the UniReady Enabling Program and at least one semester of study in your course.

-Applications for Semester 1, 2019 are still open.
+Applications for Semester 1, 2022 are now open

 - Receive comprehensive training in the role and develop leadership, interpersonal, communication and cultural competency skills.